-Also known as: Radiation poisoning and radiation injury
+Also known as: Radiation poisoning, radiation injury or rad poisoning

 - Nonionizing radiation comes in the form of light, radio waves, microwaves and radar.
 This kind of radiation usually does not cause tissue damage.